 Please note: All students admitted into the program are guaranteed an internship

 INTERNSHIP PLACEMENTS: (SUMMER 2022)

 Berlin is the start-up center for Europe, and students looking to live and work within the start-up field, in a dynamic city should look to Berlin as their option.

 Participants will have access to research internship opportunities spanning a wide wide range of industry sectors in Berlin., but mainly within the start-up sector.
 Placements are based on student, interests and professional goals of the student and the project needs and work cycles of the internship sponsors.

 All internships are unpaid.
 Internship placements in Berlin are full-time and for 5 days per week (Monday-Friday).

 If you would like more information on costs, placement process, which companies and what you will be doing in the internship, please download and read our Winslow-Maxwell Program FAQ’s

-The internship placements are made by AIC, and are based on the position and duties you wish to complete (as expressed in your internship essay and interview) during your internship, as well as your experience and skills, and the needs and requirements of the company you will be placed with.
-Students without a finance background, for example, should not expect to be the CFO of a company.
+The internship placements are made by CIEE, and are based on the position and duties you wish to complete (as expressed in your internship essay and interview) during your internship, as well as your experience and skills, and the needs and requirements of the company you will be placed with.
+Students without a finance background, for example, should not expect to be placed in a finance role.
 In addition, sometimes smaller companies offer opportunities that are more in line with the student interests than larger companies.
 The goal of the program is to provide students with a quality learning experience, not necessarily for students to work for the biggest company.